Gravixar/wp-fix-plugin-install-ui/README.md

 ## The Solution

-Download this plugin's ziup file and upload to your wordpress site.
+Download this plugin's zip file and upload to your wordpress site.